mlflow/mlflow/docs/source/models.rst

 .. note:: Limitations (when the default evaluator is used):

     - Model validation results are not included in the active MLflow run.
-See `below <models.html#model-validation-with-trubrics>`_ to see how to log validation results with Trubrics.
+See below to see how to log validation results with `Giskard <models.html#model-validation-with-giskard-s-plugin>`_ or `Trubrics <models.html#model-validation-with-trubrics-plugin>`_.
     - No metrics are logged nor artifacts produced for the baseline model in the active MLflow run.

 Additional information about model evaluation behaviors and outputs is available in the